Legal Studies (LGST) 249

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The required textbook which will be supplied to students is Archie Zariski, Legal Literacy: An Introduction to Legal Studies (AUPress 2014).
+The required textbook which will be supplied to students is Archie Zariski, Legal Literacy: An Introduction to Legal Studies (AUPress 2014) (PDF).
 The course website includes links to additional optional readings.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.